Published: Jul 2, 2011 to Nov 2, 2012

 Characters - 10/10

 Kawaguchi is my favorite character in this, but Azusa is a good female lead especially knowing that this is a shoujo manga, and a lot of times (like with male leads in shounen romances) the female lead is often the weakest link.
-Azusa is caught up in the crazy, sudden events that are taking place in this story and just trying to not lose Kawaguchi and trying to keep the amount of people involved in the situation at a mininum (which isn't working out so far).
+Azusa is caught up in the crazy, sudden events that are taking place in this story and just trying to not lose Kawaguchi and trying to keep the amount of people involved in the situation at a minimum (which isn't working out so far).
 Kasuga is really just there as a catalyst for the events, and clearly is not meant to be that likable of a characters, but he's really not that bad either.
-Kawaguchi, as I mentioned before, was bullied often by Kasuga and it is mentioned that they might have been friends in the past (most likely will be explained in Chapter 8 but that has not been translated yet).
+Kawaguchi, as I mentioned before, was bullied often by Kasuga and it is mentioned that they might have been friends in the past.
 Kawaguchi loves trains and the idea that they can take you anywhere so you can escape from this "horrible world."
-Kawaguchi is just a really likeable male lead, in my opinion.
+Kawaguchi is just a really likable male lead, in my opinion.
 No matter who you are, you will most likely be able to relate to his situation of being bullied, and, despite always imagining running away, really never doing anything about the situation.
 Not only that, but he thinks that there is no one else who can help him, especially his homeroom teacher.
 Until he meets Azusa, he is alone with only his caring grandfather to be with.
 Azusa is almost as alone as he is, and the two of them bond over that similarity.
 I really love watching them together, and they have quickly become one of my favorite couples.

 Enjoyment - 10/10